maverickronin/PowerRestic/README.md

 ##### Browse/restore from this snapshot

-Opens the snapshot at its top level and allows you to browse and restore its contents.
+Opens the snapshot's directory structure at its top level and allows you to browse and restore its contents.

 ##### Jump to path in this snapshot